-Within the world of software development DTAP is a well known term.
-Working with DTAP is something that comes automatically for most developers.
-But what exactly is DTAP, how do you integrate a DTAP street and, as it is not a new method, is it still relevant today?
+Within the developer world, OTAP is a household word. working with OTAP is something that is almost automatic for many developers.
+But what exactly is it, how do you set it up and, considering it is not a very new method, is it still up to date?

-The abbreviation DTAP stands for Develop, Test, Accept and Production.
-It helps software engineers to understand in which phase the development a certain piece of software is.
-The DTAP street follows four phases.
-DTAP can also be used to efficiently and structurally implement releases and patches.
-The four DTAP phases of the development street look something like this:
+The acronym OTAP (In English, DTAP) stands for Development, Test, Acceptance and Production.
+It helps software engineers know what stage the development of a particular piece of software is in.
+The OTAP lane goes through four phases.
+OTAP can also be used to efficiently and conveniently implement releases and patches.
+The four phases of the development street are as follows.

-The application or a part of software is first developed in a specially built development environment.
-Here, one or more people work in a development team on one joint version.
-In this phase it is important to register the multiple versions.
+The application, or a component of it, is first developed in a dedicated development environment.
+Here, there are usually one or more people in a development team working on one joint version.
+Important here is the registration of the different versions.

-Most of the time the developed piece of code is transferred to a test environment.
-Within this environment it can be tested technically as well as functionally.
-This can be done during the night, that way the results are ready for the developers the next day.
-Of course, it can also be done during the day, but then developers sometimes have to continue working on other functionalities, until the tests are done.
-When a release can be continued, this release can be completely tested by all parties involved.
+Often the piece of code created is transferred to a test environment.
+Both technical and functional testing can be done on this environment.
+This can be done at night, in which case the results are ready for the development team the next day.
+But it can also be done during the day and then developers sometimes have to continue with other functionalities until the tests are completed.
+When a release is continued, this release can be fully tested by all parties involved.

-After approval of the application it can be installed in the acceptance environment.
-This process is documented in a log.
-The acceptance environment is, in terms of hardware and software, equal to the production environment.
-This way you can see if everything works without being under the influence of daily use.
+After approval, the application can be installed in the acceptance environment.
+This is carefully documented in a script.
+The acceptance environment is, in terms of hardware and software, similar to the production environment.
+This makes it possible to see if everything works without affecting daily use.

 Phase 4: Production

-After the application is accepted it can be installed within the production environment.
+After the application is accepted, the application is implemented within the production environment.

-Most of the time your DTAP environment runs on an external server, like Azure Devops from Microsoft.
-You can also choose to host it yourself, you can do this with Teamcity from Jetbrains.
-There are many packages available, but it comes down to configuring a couple of ‘builds’ that can deploy a part or your entire codebase to some sort of environment.
-Every build has multiple build steps.
-A very simple build, from a test to an acceptance environment for example, can be done in three steps:
+Your OTAP environment often runs on an external server, such as Microsoft's Azure Devops.
+But you can also choose to host it yourself, which can be done with Teamcity from Jetbrains, for example.
+There are lots of packages to choose from.
+But ultimately it comes down to configuring a number of "builds" that can deploy part or all of your codebase to an environment.
+Each build has multiple build steps.
+A very simple build, to an acceptance environment, for example, might consist of 3 steps:

-- With this next step you might want to apply some environment specific fixes within your code, or you want to run a script to zip your code.
+- In this step, you may want to apply some environment-specific fixes within your code, or run a script to zip your code

-It can be very convenient for everyone involved to make sure the full development street is already present.
-A lot of the testing can be done with up to date data.
-And finally, it is always good to involve the client with the entire process.
+For example, it is helpful to ensure that the entire development street is already in place, a lot of testing can be done with actual data, and it is smart to involve the customer in the entire process.

-If we take a look into the future then DTAP will most likely be replaced with a container system.
-With a container system it is the idea that your system consists of multiple subsystems.
-It is then the intention that the entire system goes through the DTAP street, including the subsystems.
-This way you deploy the entire system four times.
-Next to that you can also test each subsystem individually and then you don’t have to go through the four steps of DTAP with your complete system.
-This saves you time and is therefore cheaper.
+If we take a look into the future, OTAP will be replaced by a container system.
+The idea here is that your system is made up of several smaller subsystems.
+The idea is then that you deploy the entire system, including the subsystems through the entire OTAP.
+So you then deployed the entire system four times.
+You can also test each individual subsystem separately and then you do not have to go through the four steps of OTAP with your entire system.
+This saves time and is therefore cheaper.

-DTAP stands for development, test, accept and production.
-Most of the time the DTAP environment runs on an external server and the build of the different environments usually consists of three steps.
-DTAP is a method that is still used, especially in bigger companies.
-The expectancy is that a container system will most likely replace DTAP in the future.
+So OTAP stands for develop, test, accept and produce.
+Your OTAP environment often runs on a remote server, and building the various environments often consists of three steps.
+OTAP is a method often used today, especially in larger companies.
+We just expect that a container system will replace OTAP.